0xWryth/0xWryth/README.md

 ## Hey 👋🏻

-Hi there, I'm Lucas Briatte Vatel, an engineer student learning IT at [Polytech Paris Saclay](https://www.polytech.universite-paris-saclay.fr/)
+Hi there, I'm Lucas Briatte Vatel, an IT engineer making Smart TV apps for worldwide companies.

 ## Knowledge